pavelovcharov/netcore-wpf-demos/README.md

 Open a solution in Visual Studio.

-Before you build the solution, ensure that the 'Use previews of the .NET Core SDK' option is enabled (find this setting from the Visual Studio main menu: Tools->Options->Project and Solutions->.NET Core).
+Before you build the solution, ensure that the 'Use previews of the .NET Core SDK' option is enabled.

-> If you use Visual Studio 2019 (Update 16.1+), you can find the 'Use previews of the .NET Core SDK' option in Tools->Options->Environment->Preview Features
+You can find this setting from the Visual Studio main menu:
+- In Visual Studio 2019 version 16.1+: Tools -> Options -> Environment -> Preview Features
+- In Visual Studio 2019 version 16.0: Tools -> Options -> Project and Solutions -> .NET Core

 ## Integrate DevExpress WPF Controls into a .NET Core 3 application